Explore 'Ancient Lives'

-Since the discovery of Tutankhamen’s tomb in February 1923 by Howard Carter and George Herbert, a fascination with the mystery of ancient Egypt has gripped generations.
-At Maidstone Museum, we’re pleased to house a number of artefacts from this most fascinating of eras.
+Since the discovery of Tutankhamen’s tomb in February 1923 by Howard Carter and George Herbert, a fascination with the mystery of ancient Egypt has gripped successive generations.
+At Maidstone Museum, we’re pleased to house a number of objects from this most fascinating of eras.

 The Egyptian collection of almost 600 objects is the largest in Kent, and explores ancient Egyptian culture with an emphasis on their obsession with death.
 The types of objects include amulets, canopic jars, coffins, coins, flints, glass vessels, jewellery, mummified animal and human remains, pottery, scarabs, shabtis, stelae (stone), textiles, and wooden figures.
 It also includes surplus material from British excavations in Egypt, with small donations from travellers who had purchased the objects from antiquities dealers, and collectors of curiosities.

 - El-Amrah (MacIver and Wilkins with the Egypt Exploration Fund, 1900-1901)

 - Beni Hasan (Garstang with Liverpool University, 1902-1904)

 - Ehnasya (Petrie with the Egypt Exploration Fund, 1904)

 - Hierakonpolis (prehistoric royal residence of the kings of Upper Egypt – Quibell, Green and Clarke with the Egyptian Research Account, 1897-1899, received 1899)

 - Naqada (the large quantity of remains from Naqada have enabled the dating of the entire culture, throughout Egypt and environs – Petrie, 1894-1895)